AbuBakkar32/AbuBakkar32/README.md

 <!--![]()-->
 <br>

-- 🔭 I’m interested in **Python, Deep Learning, Machine Learning, QA, Python Script and Django Web Framework**.
+- 🔭 I’m interested in **Java, Spring Boot, Python, Java Script, React, Angular, Deep Learning, Machine Learning, QA, Python Script and Django Web Framework**.
 - ⚡ I’m currently working <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> as Software Engineer at <a target="_blank" href="https://www.automationservicesbd.com/">Automation Services Limited</a>
 - 🌱 Also Working with <a target="_blank" href="https://www.capitalone.com/"><b>American Capital One Bank</b></a> as a Quality Assurance Engineer and a Automation      Script Writer for <a target="_blank" href="https://www.capitalone.com/">Capital One</a>
 - 🛠 I’m working with **Apache Airflow, Google Cloud, AWS services and other cloud services**.